About Long Term Care Insurance and LTC Software

 The concept is simple: You run one version showing what someone's financial future would look like assuming the devastating costs of a nursing home stay (because they're uninsured).
 So you'd just input these expenses into the Current version.

-Then you run another (proposed) version showing the expense of the LTC premiums, until the Long-term Care begins.
-Then you'd input both the same expenses as in the Current version, but this time, you'd add the additional income from the benefits.
+Then you'd run another (Proposed) version showing the expense of the LTC premiums, until the Long-term Care begins.
+Then you'd input both the same expenses as in the Current version, but this time, you'd add the additional income from the policy's benefits.

 The devastation of being uninsured will usually wipe out any hopes of a comfortable retirement in the Current version, so this is all you'll need to wake someone up so they'll buy it.

-Our software is by far the best you can get for doing this analysis, because it's the only way you can input the exact annual expenses in every year (of premiums, deductibles, co-pays, and all expenses).
+Our insurance software is great for doing this analysis, because it allows you to input the exact annual expenses in every year (of premiums, deductibles, co-pays, and all other health care expenses).

 By the way, this is the same concept you'd use to sell disability insurance too.

 If you sell LTC insurance, then you should have access to illustration ledger software via the insurance company you're using.
-If so, then you can input actual numbers into the financial software.
+If so, then you can input actual numbers into this insurance software.
 Contact them to get it.
-If they don't have any, then just switch to a carrier that does.
+If they don't have any, or won't give it to you for whatever reason, then just switch to a carrier that does and will.

 |Financial Planning Software Modules For Sale